jordan-yee/clojure-webstack/README.md

 ## Development

-To start building the client in watch mode and connect a a ClojureScript REPL:
+To start building the client in watch mode with a connected a ClojureScript REPL:
 ```
 shadow-cljs clj-repl
 => (shadow/watch :app)